1. Is there an age requirement to become an egg donor?

 The donor will usually begin the administration of FSH medication at this time.
-For the next 8-14 days the donor needs to plan for early morning visits to the clinic for blood tests and ultrasound examinations (typically every third day).
+For the next 8-14 days the donor needs to plan for early morning visits to the clinic for blood tests and ultrasound examinations (typically every second to third day).
 It is during this time that FSH will be self-administered to stimulate the ovaries to produce more than one egg.

-Monitoring examinations generally last 15-20 minutes and are typically scheduled between 7:30am-9:00am, 7 days a week.
+Monitoring examinations generally last 15-20 minutes and are typically scheduled between 7:00am-9:00am, 7 days a week.

 The exact date of egg retrieval depends upon how the donors’ ovaries respond to the FSH medication.
 The donor must be prepared to stop her usual activities (including school and work) at short notice, for one day in order to undergo egg retrieval.
 Since egg retrieval is time dependent it is important that the donor keeps her appointment and arrives on time.

 Because she will be sedated for egg retrieval we will advise that the donor rest at home following egg retrieval, which will be scheduled in the morning.
 The donor will be given specific instructions about a follow up appointment after egg retrieval.